-Jesus says, "This is My body . . .
+Now, in the Upper Room, Jesus says, "This is My body . . .
 This is My blood."
-This is a hard saying, if we are relying on our mind, on our great rational mind, to bring us understanding.
+This is a hard saying, if we are relying on our human eyes, on our great rational mind, on our human reason to bring us understanding.
+There is more than meets the eye.
 What we need to remember is that God has always presented Himself in the way He wanted to present Himself.
 The burning bush was God.
 He was in the burning bush.
 He was really there.
 The pillar of cloud by day and the pillar of fire at night in the Israelite camp was God.
 He was in the cloud, in the fire.
 He was really there.